-Just like we humans need proper nutrition to be healthy and happy so too do our dogs.
+Just like humans need proper nutrition to be healthy, so do our dogs.
 But the decision on what to feed our dogs can be a confusing one.
-Grocery stores usually have a whole aisle dedicated to pet food with a large assortment of products.
-The fact that there lacks regulations in pet food labelling only makes things harder for consumers.
+Pet stores usually have a whole aisle dedicated to dog food with a large assortment of brands.
+And the fact that there lacks regulations in pet food labeling only makes things harder for consumers.
 But with the very real concern of contaminated food from bacteria and chemicals, we need to put some effort into educating ourselves for the sake of our pet’s well-being.
-So what doberman food should we consider?

 - Sprinkle some parmesan cheese on top.

 - Add low-fat plain yogurt, kefir, or sour cream for probiotics.

 - Add a teaspoon or two (depending on your dog’s size) of flaxseed oil or fish oil to the kibble (omega-3 acids)

 - And my dog’s favorite flavor enhancer is a can of salmon or sardines in water.
 They start whining as soon as I open the can.